 Vicky Crane, Independent Consultant and Trainer

-Over the past two years I have been delighted to work with Leeds Local Authority in a freelance capacity to support Learning and Teaching Specialists develop metacognition.
+It was a pleasure to work with Leeds Local Authority in a freelance capacity to support Learning and Teaching Specialists develop metacognition.
 I have worked with some amazing people who work tirelessly to provide outstanding educational experiences for the children of Leeds.
 The professional conversations, the shared ideas, and the pooling of expert knowledge has helped to amass a great resource bank.
 A wealth of training and Subject Leader Development Meetings have been provided, through the Leeds Learning Partnership, but those involved recognise that we are on the first leg of a longer journey.
 To support schools in continuing this journey, this site aims to collate tools and resources schools have been using as the 'starting blocks' which subject teachers have then adapted, developed and redesigned in order to integrate them into subject lessons.
 We hope by having this site, leaders and teachers can consider where their own practice is in terms of 'emerging, developing, secure, innovating'.
 They can consider the different elements of metacognition and use the basic blocks to build on from their current position.

 The Leeds Learning Partnership has been fundamental in enabling leaders to work together, share ideas and develop metacognition with a subject focus.
 Across the fourteen Subject Leader Development Networks, teachers have grappled with elements such as 'exam wrappers' and 'plan-monitor-check' and have started to increase their use of metacognition.
 For more information about the Leeds Learning Partnership visit www.leedsforlearning.co.uk